 Is this true or not?
 Whatever the reasons, the French still seem to smoke heavily.
 There are an estimated 13 million smokers in France from a population of 66 million and they smoke every day.
-The official statistic for students shows 29% of them smoking regularly.
+The official statistic for students shows 29 percent of them smoke regularly.
 There is clearly a problem with young smokers.

-May 2013 and France’s Health Minister, Marisol Touraine, announced that the ban on smoking would be extended to take in electronic cigarettes.
+May 2013 the French Health Minister, Marisol Touraine, announced that the ban on smoking would be extended to take in electronic cigarettes.

 In June 2014 smoking was banned in children’s playgrounds as France’s anti-smoking laws become stricter.
-In July you could be fined €68 for the offence.
-The ban had been trialled for a year in the Parc de Montsouris in Paris.
-Marisol Touraine said it was designed ‘to respect our children’.
-At the same time, smoking in cars carrying children was also banned.
+In July you could be fined €68 (same fine amount in 2019) for the offense.
+The ban had been trialed for a year in the Parc de Montsouris in Paris.
+Marisol Touraine said it was designed ‘to respect our children.’

 In October 2015 a fine came into force for discarding used cigarettes in public places.
-There is now a law which bans smoking in cars carrying children and there will be one which will come into force in 2016 that requires tobacco companies to remove branding on cigarette packets and introduce plain, generic packaging.
+There is now a law which bans smoking in cars carrying children and in 2016, one that requires tobacco companies to remove branding on cigarette packets and introduce plain, generic packaging.

 An Angry Protest